afdezl/terraform-aws-wireguard/README.md

 A Terraform module to deploy a WireGuard VPN server on AWS.

 ## Prerequisites

+*NOTE: This module is only compatible with terraform >0.12.0*

 Before using this module, you'll need to generate a key pair for your server and client, and store the server's private key and client's public key in AWS SSM, which cloud-init will source and add to WireGuard's configuration.

 - Install the WireGuard tools for your OS: https://www.wireguard.com/install/